 Employer funds employee HRA account monthly: $166 without dependents; $333 with dependents.

-Enrollment in Washington State Department of Retirement Systems and Deferred Compensation
+Enrollment in Washington State Department of Retirement Systems and 457 Deferred Compensation Program.

 Holiday Pay: 144 hours.